Xomega-Net/Xomega.Docs/docs/generators/docs/domain-model.md

 ### Model configuration

 The generator doesn't use any other global configurations in the model.

-### Common configurations

-There is expected to be just one configuration of this generator in the model, with the parameter values as illustrated above.

 ## How to use the generator